xythobuz/xythobuz.github.io/input/index.md

 To receive my latest updates, you can subscribe to the <a href="rss.xml"><img src="img/rss.png">RSS Feed</a>.

+All my projects and all content of this website are proudly made without _any_ generative artificial intelligence.

 ### Recent Posts and Updates

 <!--%